plukatsfpr/AutoGUI/README.md

 - First of all, you need to have a working installation of autoPROC (https://www.globalphasing.com/autoproc/) and the command "process" should be in your path.
 - If you have autoPROC, you certainly also have CCP4i (https://www.ccp4.ac.uk) installed.
 Just make sure that it is in your path.
 - The same is true for ImageMagick (https://imagemagick.org).
-- You also need to have ADXV istalled, although it does not necessarily have to be in your path as you will have to define its location in the 'autogui.cfg' configuration file.
+- You also need to have ADXV (https://www.scripps.edu/tainer/arvai/adxv.html) installed, although it does not necessarily have to be in your path as you will have to define its location in the 'autogui.cfg' configuration file.
 (Reason: On some systems, the command for it is written with a capital A on others not.
 I might include an automatic check for this at a later point.)
 - It is highly recommended to use a dedicated Conda environment for setting up AutoGUI.
 It is in that case required to have Miniforge (https://www.conda-forge.org) or Miniconda/Anaconda (https://www.anaconda.org) installed on your system.
 - AutoGUI uses Python3.X (tested so far only up to 3.9) and additional required modules are Pillow, Psutil and PySimpleGUI (version 4.70.1)